Updated May 3, 2023

-ERP (Enterprise Resource Planning) – An organization big or small is divided into several departments based on functions.
-Administration, finance, marketing, sales, customer service, public relations, inventory, logistics, production, HR, exports are some of the departments.
-In the conventional business process, each department functioned as water tight compartments with little interaction between them on real time basis.
-Each information or data has to be fetched from the relevant department either through phone, email or messaging.
-Apart from being time consuming and cumbersome, it will also lead to duplication of data.
+ERP (Enterprise Resource Planning) – Based on functions, any organization, big or small, is divided into several departments.
+Some departments include administration, finance, marketing, sales, customer service, public relations, inventory, logistics, production, HR, and exports.
+In the conventional business process, each department functioned as watertight compartments with little interaction between them on a real-time basis.
+Each information or data must be fetched from the relevant department through phone, email, or messaging.
+Besides being time-consuming and cumbersome, it will also lead to data duplication.

-With the introduction of Enterprise Resource Planning (ERP), business processes became easier enabling integration of various functions within the organization and availability of data on real-time basis helping in quick decision making.
+With the introduction of Enterprise Resource Planning (ERP), business processes became easier, enabling the integration of various functions within the organization and the availability of data on a real-time basis helping in quick decision-making.

-Enterprise Resource Planning is not a simple software but a massive software architecture that integrates all the departments of the organization and helps them communicative with each other.
+Enterprise Resource Planning is not simple but a massive software architecture that integrates all the organization’s departments and helps them communicate.

 How Will it Help Your Business ERP (Enterprise Resource Planning)

-Here are the features of ERP that helps companies improve its productivity:
+Here are the features of ERP that help companies improve their productivity:

 In government administration and planning, decentralization may be good in certain situations where there should be intelligence about the needs and requirements at the local panchayat level.
-In business, if information flow is decentralized, the decision makers will have no idea of the whole picture at any point of time.
-There will be a time lag –fetching information by email, letters or phone.
-In a competitive industry, it can impact the firms growth prospects as they can’t respond fast to changing market conditions and consumer demand.
+In business, the decision-makers will have no idea of the whole picture at any point if the information flow is decentralized.
+There will be a time lag –in fetching information by email, letters, or phone.
+It can impact the firm’s growth prospects in a competitive industry as it can’t respond fast to changing market conditions and consumer demand.

 They share a central database

-In an organization there are several types of data, consumer data, employee data, production data, inventory data, financial data.
+There are several types of data in an organisation: consumer data, employee data, production data, inventory data, and financial data.
 All companies use databases to create, store and manage data.
 Advanced ERP systems such as SAP can work any database, any platform and with any operating system.
-Some databases are inter-related- for eg. employee data is shared by HR, Finance and administration but in ERP systems each division doesn’t maintain a list of employees but fetches it from the HR Department.
+Some databases are inter-related- for, e.g., employee data is shared by HR, Finance and administration, but in ERP systems, each division doesn’t maintain a list of employees but fetches it from the HR Department.
 Therefore, duplication of data is avoided.
 Likewise, the consumer database is shared by finance, sales and distribution, marketing and public relations.
 But there is no duplicaton of data as all departments fetch the data from the central server or database.
-Central database enables economizing on database maintenance costs.
+A central database enables economizing on database maintenance costs.

 It is user-friendly and involves the entire stakeholders

-Enterprise Resource Planning is not a sophisticated system that is only for programmers, managers, decision makers or techies in an organization.
-The system recognizes the importance of the most junior employee and they have a role as end users.
-They are the people who input data- for eg. in the sales department, the sales clerk inputs customer data such as name, email id, age, address, mobile number and purchase details to create sales order and subsequently the invoice.
+Enterprise Resource Planning is not a sophisticated system only for programmers, managers, decision-maker or techien.
+The system recognizes the importance of the most junior employee, and they have a role as end users.
+They are the people who input data- for, e.g. in the sales department, the sales clerk inputs customer data such as name, email id, age, address, mobile number and purchase details to create a sales order and subsequently the invoice.
 The company also needs the help of functional consultants who understands the various business processes with an organization – such as Finance, HR, Accounting, Inventory …..and help in the development of modules.
 They define the requirements, parameters and what all types of data, type of permissions required.
 The coding and backend configuration is done by technical consultants who are experts in BASIS, ABAP, and HANA.

-Implementation is at the core of ERP solutions and the success lies in understanding of the business processes that is usually done by functional consultants either available in-house or outsourced.
-When the requirements of the firm, software, servers integration doesn’t match, it is said that there are gaps in implementation which are addressed by the technical consultants specialized in BASIS or ABAP.
+Implementation is at the core of ERP solutions.
+This lies in understanding the the business processes of functional consultants, either available in-house or outsourced.
+When the firm’s requirements, software, servers integration doesn’t match, it is said that there are gaps in implementation that are addressed by the technical consultants specialized in BASIS or ABAP.

 ERP takes advantage of the cloud and mobility

 Many companies find implementation of ERP on site to be expensive, taking more space and integration with in the organization.
-Luckily, there are cloud service providers who enable full or partial storage of data, software and the platform to run it.
-This enables companies who have critical data that needs to be secure to be held in their own servers while getting more generic work done in the cloud platform.
-ERP systems are also deployable on the mobile, so that salesmen, marketing executives can update information in real time enabling quicker response from the decision makers in the corporate headquarters.
+Luckily, cloud service providers enable full or partial storage of data, software, and the platform to run it.
+This enables companies with critical datas to be secure to be held in their own servers while getting more generic work done in the cloud platform.
+ERP systems are also deployable on the mobile so that salesmen, marketing executives can update information in real time, enabling quicker response from the decision makers in the corporate headquarters.

-With cloud has emerged Software-as-a –Service (SaaS), Platform-as –a – service (PaaS) and several pay-per-use packages which has drastically reduced implementation time required in the traditional on-site models and drastically cut costs of ERP implementation.
+With cloud has emerged Software-as-a –Service (SaaS), Platform–as–a–service (PaaS) and several pay-per-use packages, which have drastically reduced implementation time required in the traditional on-site models and drastically cut costs of ERP implementation.

-The use of ERP systems not only benefit the employees and the organization but also the consumers.
-These days, organisations value customer loyalty and most often they just need to tell their mobile number to get loyalty bonus, get billed quicker at the retail store and stay informed about discounts and offers of the company.
+The use of ERP systems benefits not only the employees and the organization but also the consumers.
+These days, organisations value customer loyalty.
+Most often, they just need to tell their mobile number to get a loyalty bonus, get billed quicker at the retail store, and stay informed about discounts and offers of the company.

-When they go a follow up visit, all that is required is the ID card or the hospital number.
-The case sheet opens up in doctor’s terminal just before you enter the consulting room and subsequent x-rays or blood reports are also updated soon on the patient database.
-Once the diagnosis is over, the patient just needs to move to pharmacy and tell the hospital number again to get the medicines prescribed.
+When they go for a follow-up visit, all that is required is the ID card or the hospital number.
+The case sheet opens up in the doctor’s terminal just before you enter the consulting room, and subsequent x-rays or blood reports are also updated soon on the patient database.
+Once the diagnosis is over, the patient just needs to move to a pharmacy and tell the hospital number again to get the medicines prescribed.

 Integration with Customer Relationship Management